MediaComem/survey-pole-gare/README.md

 The project is a lengthy survey with cartographic questions.
 Users can **select features on maps** to respond to some questions.
 This is very useful for our use case.
 This also brings some challenges that we discuss in this document.

-For theses cartographic questions we chose [OpenLayers 3](http://openlayers.org/) *v3.17.1*.
-We will not argue here why we choose it, but it is free, open source and quite easy to use.
+We used [OpenLayers 3](http://openlayers.org/) *v3.17.1* for the cartography part.
+It is free, open source and quite easy to use.

 ## .env
 The `config/database.yml` `config/secrets.yml` files use environment variables for some config values.
 Each contributor must have a `.env` file in the app root with values for the following environment variables: